 The 12 V cable for charging via car battery and for supplying the GoTo mount is stored in a timber (with caption); initially, I thought it would be missing (in the instructions it is listed, but not where it is ...) |

 I bought the Sky-Watcher 12V / 7Ah Power Tank with red / white light and a rechargeable lead acid battery, because the 8 AA batteries, with which I had initially supplied the Star Discovery mount, had been used up very quickly.
-So I hoped that with this device power will last longer.
+So I hoped that with this device power would last longer.
 However, I read that even the Power Tank is drained in only one night.
 In my eyes, this is not a problem, because you can recharge the Power Tank over night (if you do not forget this*...).
 At the moment, I can only tell that the power did not exhaust in one session.

 *) You should recharge the Power Tank after each observation session before you stow it away, because fully charged battery cells are more robust against damage than partially charged cells (did I read in a forum).